Residents seek answers after apartment building fire

 They say sprinklers did go off, but there were none in the roof.

-Two, officials said, there were no fire walls under the roof to help contain any flames.
+Second, officials said, there were no fire walls under the roof to help contain any flames.

 Officials say that's not illegal and that sprinklers and fire walls aren't typically built into non-living spaces.

-Two make things even worse, the fire chief and neighbors here both say there were heavy winds that enabled to the fire to spread quickly throughout the building."
+To make things even worse, the fire chief and neighbors here say there were heavy winds that enabled to the fire to spread quickly throughout the building.

 "All of a sudden a burst of wind came, and every ventilation system on the top just kept lighting up and lighting up," said Sanchez.